Model (art)

-Beginning with the Renaissance, drawing the human figure has been considered the most effective way to develop the skills of drawing.
-In the modern era it became established that it is best to draw from life, rather than from plaster casts or copying two dimensional images such as photographs.
-In addition, an artist has an emotional or empathic connection to drawing another human being that cannot exist with any other subject.
-What is called the life class became an essential part of the curriculum at art colleges.
-In the classroom setting, where the purpose is to learn how to draw or paint the human form in all the different shapes, ages and ethnicity, anyone who can hold a pose may be a model.

 Role of the model

-Although artists may also rely on friends and family to pose, art models are most often paid professionals with skill and experience.
+Contemporary art models are most often paid professionals with skill and experience.
 Rarely employed full-time, they must be gig workers or independent contractors if modeling is to be a major source of income.
-Paid art models are usually anonymous and unacknowledged subjects of the work.
-Models are most frequently employed by art schools or by informal groups of artists that gather to share the expense of a model.
+Models are most frequently employed by institutions of higher learning, other art schools, or by informal groups of artists that gather to share the expense of a model.
 Models are also employed privately by professional artists.
 Although commercial motives dominate over aesthetics in illustration, its artwork commonly employs models.
-For example, Norman Rockwell employed his friends and neighbors as models for both his commercial and fine art work.
+For example, Norman Rockwell employed his friends and neighbors as models for both his commercial and fine-art work.

-In the second half of twentieth century, the dominance of abstraction in the art world reduced the need for models by professional artists except for the remaining figurative artists.
-However, in art schools drawing from life remained part of the training needed for a complete visual arts education.
-In recent years, art modeling has expanded from educational settings to non-traditional art spaces and sometimes bars, blurring the line between art and entertainment.
-With the increasing presence of sexual imagery in popular culture, effort is required to maintain the desexualized context of the nude modeling in studio classes.
+In the second half of the 20th century, the dominance of abstraction in the art world reduced the need for models by professional artists except for the remaining representational artists.
+However, drawing from life remained an important part of the training needed for a complete visual arts education at the majority of art schools.
+In the 21st century, art modeling has expanded from educational settings to non-traditional art spaces and sometimes bars, blurring the line between art and entertainment.
+With the increasing presence of sexual imagery in popular culture, effort is required to maintain the desexualized context of nude modeling in studio classes.